lilek108/SPDR-Gold-Shares-GLD-Risk-Performance-Analysis-2019-2025/README.md

 <br>

 **2. Short-Term Return Profile and Changing Trading Attractiveness of GLD**

+*"GLD’s risk-adjusted performance remained moderate and largely range-bound until 2023, with the strong improvement in returns and Sharpe ratio driven primarily by the exceptional dynamics of 2024–2025 rather than a sustained structural shift."*

 From 2019 to 2023, GLD exhibited **moderate potential for short-term trading**, with pronounced **within-year fluctuations in its 90-day rolling mean returns** offering tactical opportunities.
 However, the **absence of a consistent upward trend**, combined with an average daily return of **0.07%** and a Sharpe ratio (risk-adjusted return) of **0.64**, indicates **limited appeal for long-term investment**.